• Home

 This California State resource for veterans includes CalJobs, which allows military members to search for jobs based on the member’s Military Occupational Specialty code or other such identifiers (include Air Force Specialty Codes, Navy Enlisted Classification Codes, etc.)

 Veterans interested in finding vet-friendly apprenticeship programs should explore the resource offered by the California Department of Industrial Relations Division of Apprenticeship Standards (DAS).
-These programs combine classroom experience with job training, but there is a large number of apprenticeships within the State of California-one reason why DAS makes consultants available to veterans to help navigate the system and learn how to find and properly apply to the right program.
+These programs combine classroom experience with job training, but there is a large number of apprenticeships within the State of California, which is one reason why DAS makes consultants available to veterans to help navigate the system and learn how to find and properly apply to the right program.

 The California Troops To Trucks program offers qualifying service members a commercial driving license test waiver for non-passenger driving.
-This program is for military members who have been employed with year leading up to the application, “in a military position requiring the operation of a military motor vehicle equivalent to a commercial motor vehicle on public roads and highways” according to the California DMV.
+This program is for military members who have been employed within a year leading up to the application, “in a military position requiring the operation of a military motor vehicle equivalent to a commercial motor vehicle on public roads and highways,” according to the California DMV.

 California Veteran Housing Benefits